Biology meets technology.

 A protein that crosses the blood-brain barrier carries a drug that kills tumor cells and another that activates the immune system.

-The post $2.38M to test nano-engineered brain cancer treatment in mice appeared first on Engineering Research News.
+The post $2.38M to test nano-engineered brain cancer treatment in mice appeared first on Michigan Engineering News.

 Nano-engineered drugs that stop harmful bacteria and viruses could be on the horizon.

-The post Nanobiotics: model predicts how nanoparticles interact with proteins appeared first on Engineering Research News.
+The post Nanobiotics: model predicts how nanoparticles interact with proteins appeared first on Michigan Engineering News.

 Technique pioneered at the University of Michigan could improve outcomes for cancer and neurological conditions.

-The post Tumors partially destroyed with sound don’t come back, in rats appeared first on Engineering Research News.
+The post Tumors partially destroyed with sound don’t come back, in rats appeared first on Michigan Engineering News.

 Michigan Engineering researchers will help reveal pathways for virus detection and transmission